markh2016/AVR-gcc-Lessons/Lesson1/Notes/Lesson1.md

 The |= operator performs a bitwise OR operation and assigns the result back to DDRD.
 (1 << LED) shifts the value 1 to the left by the number of bits specified by the LED macro, which effectively sets the corresponding bit high.

-## Summaryof what the DDRx register  does
+## Summary of what the DDRx register  does

+## (Breaking away for a little  bit to gain understanding of what these registers do ! )

-DDRx register:
+## DDRx register:

 Data Direction Register configures the data direction of port pins.
 These registers are used for determining whether port pins will be used for input or output.
 On writing 1 to a bit in DDRx makes corresponding port pin as output, while writing 0 to a bit in DDRx makes corresponding port pin as input.